gavingc/TuckerSync/README.md

 With the advent of multiple device per user mobile computing, synchronising data has become a very common operation.
 Put simply synchronisation is an expected feature of any application that works with data.
 While there still appears to be a dearth of complete, clearly explained patterns or sync algorithms in the open source world.
 This API hopes to provide a better starting point.
 Two way, three way and more way sync ;-)

-Complete with client and server implementation (Python and PHP).
+Complete with client and server implementation.

 [Tucker Sync API is very much a work in progress, we hope to have a version 1.0 release in due course.]